nunull/cParser/README.md

 ## TEMPLATING

-You can use the following shortcuts in every file placed in the template-folder.
+You can use the following shortcuts in every file placed in the template-folder (or a subdirectory).

 	{{posts}}					Include all posts.